notjosh/Marzipants/README.md

 ### How to run

 - Follow all the [MarzipanPlatter instructions first](https://github.com/biscuitehh/MarzipanPlatter)
+- Install `node` if you don't have it yet (`brew install node`)
 - Open the Xcode project, run the `MarzipantsMacSwift` target, and you too have an unstable UI server and a poorly rendered app!
+- Instead of running from Xcode directly, you can *build* the app from Xcode, and then:
+- Run react-native server: `npm install -g react-native; react-native start`
+- Find in Xcode the built app (in Products group, find MarzipantsMacSwift.app -> Open in Finder), copy path to it
+- Run the built app via CLI: `CFMZEnabled=1 open path-to-the-MarzipantsMacSwift.app`